BlinkRez/blinkrez/doc/dns-design.rst

 and `Happy Eyeballs (SCTP)`_.
 The API is intended to be extensible to adapt to new technologies.

-The API consists of three major objects: policy context, mid-level resolver, and socket connector.
-The policy context provides a common configuration point for lookup and connection policies, and provide the main point of extension for the API; the mid-level resolver performs the basic lookup of addresses for names, automatically following aliases and service targets; the socket connector attempts to establish a socket for a service and/or domain name.
+The API consists of three major objects: policy context, low-level resolver, and socket connector.
+The policy context provides a common configuration point for lookup and connection policies, and provide the main point of extension for the API; the low-level resolver performs the basic lookup of addresses for names, automatically following aliases and service targets; the socket connector attempts to establish a socket for a service and/or domain name.